Jigsaw Camp 2018 FAQ

 - International visitors – £250

-*adult ratios should follow GIRLGUIDING camp ratios plus 1 additional adult
+*adult ratios should follow GIRLGUIDING camp ratios which are as follows:-

 Can we bring extra adults?